Ohio to New Hampshire Moving Guide

 Avg.
 UV Index | πΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈ | πΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈπΆοΈ |

-- New Hampshire has lower humidity and a similar average UV index compared to Ohio.
+- New Hampshire has higher humidity and a lower average UV index compared to Ohio.

-- Say goodbye to the possible tornadoes and floods in Ohio, but be on the lookout for potential snowstorms and floods in New Hampshire.
+- Say goodbye to the possible severe thunderstorms, flooding, winter storms and ice, and occasional tornadoes (EF0-EF2) in Ohio, but be on the lookout for potential nor'easters, heavy snow and ice storms, flooding, strong winds, and occasional severe thunderstorms, as well as rare tornadoes and coastal storm impacts in New Hampshire.

-- The average summer high temperature in New Hampshire is the same as in Ohio.
+- Get ready for colder summers.
+The average summer high temperature in New Hampshire is 4 degrees colder than in Ohio.

 - The average winter lows are 10 degrees colder than they are in Ohio.

-- Your umbrella might be more overworked in New Hampshire, which receives 4 more inches of rain compared to Ohio.
+- Your umbrella might be more overworked in New Hampshire.
+New Hampshire receives 6 more inches of rain compared to Ohio.

 Financial & Community Snapshot: Ohio and New Hampshire